Divino-Fire/TableManager/README.md

 ```

 ## Quirks:
- 1. All cells must be evenly spaced - To minimize the possibility of error,use generateEmptyRow, appendRow and writeData functions to input values to table rather than hard-coding them using appendRow only.
+ 1. All cells must be evenly spaced - To minimize the possibility of error,use generateEmptyRow(), appendRow() and writeData() functions to input values to table rather than hard-coding them using appendRow only.
  2. The maximum cell size is 20-1 (19) characters - you can change this value in TableManager.h
  3. row and column indices begin from zero.